Toloka/docs/en/guide/concepts/nav-use.md

     1. Specify the skill and the required skill value.

-1. To credit rewards to one Toloker, click the link to their ID in the **Toloker ID** field.
+1. To credit bonuses to one Toloker, click the link to their ID in the **Toloker ID** field.

     On the page that opens, click **Actions → Issue bonus**.

-    To credit rewards to a group of Tolokers click **Issue bonus**.
+    To credit bonuses to a group of Tolokers click **Issue bonus**.

 1. Fill in the fields in the **Issue bonus** window that appears:

     - **Bonus per user** in dollars.

     - **Topic** and **Message** for Tolokers.
-Specify the projects and accomplishments the reward was granted for.
+Specify the projects and accomplishments the bonus was granted for.
 To send messages in different languages, use the button for switching languages.

 1. Click **Grant**.

-    Before doing this, check the number of people who will receive the reward, and the total amount.
+    Before doing this, check the number of people who will receive the bonus, and the total amount.

     {% cut "Example" %}